astronomer/airflow-guides/guides/data-quality.md

 ---
 title: "Data quality and Airflow"
-description: "Check the quality of your data using Airflow"
+description: "Check the quality of your data using Airflow."
 date: 2022-08-10T00:00:00.000Z
 slug: "data-quality"
 heroImagePath: null